Human Resource Services

 The requesting department submits a signed Position Action/PRR form to HRS Position Control; French 139, mail code 1014.
 See 58.02 for form completion instructions.

 Review Requested Activity

-After Position Control assigns the position number, the department submits the following to HRS for review and approval through the OPDRS.
+After HRS Position Control assigns the position number, the department submits the following to HRS for review and approval through OPDRS:

 - Organization chart showing the civil service position's relationship to other positions in the department to HRS.